SPANISH 3, PART 2

 Price: $125 | Credits: One Semester | Department: Languages | Course ID# 253-2

 This course is the second semester of Spanish 3 and builds on the foundations of Spanish 1 and 2.
 The vocabulary covered in Spanish 3 will be more sophisticated and reviewed in more depth.
 The focus is to build reading, writing, listening and speaking skills.
-Students will also learn more about the culture of the Spanish speaking world.
+Students will also learn more about the culture of the Spanish-speaking world.
+Students are required to attend a video conference call with the teacher for one of their unit assignments.
+This allows teachers to provide students with feedback on their spoken Spanish.
 Spanish 3 is approved by the University of California A-G as a language other than English (category E).

 Upon completion of this course, the student is awarded 5 credits.
 Each credit corresponds to 15 hours of study.
 Of course, some students work more quickly than others, and some can devote more hours to study, so some students are able to complete the course in an accelerated rate.